Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes

 Power usage is sampled every 0.01 seconds on both platforms, beginning with a brief initial period to estimate average idle power.
 During code execution, power is collected in a separate thread at the same interval.
 Timestamps are recorded at the launch and completion of code execution to mark the runtime window.
 Measurements continue for 15 seconds post-execution to capture a stable post-run idle state.
 Pre- and post-run idle values are averaged to estimate idle system power during execution.

 To ensure accurate comparisons, we subtract idle power from all measurements to calculate \emph{net power usage}.
-This correction accounts for idle power drift, especially during longer sessions. \emph{Net energy} is then estimated by summing $N$ idle-subtracted power samples $P_i$ multiplied by the time interval ($\Delta t = 0.01$ s), approximating the continuous energy integral: Any negative power measurements are clamped to zero to avoid non-physical outcomes due to noise.
+This correction accounts for idle power drift, especially during longer sessions. \emph{Net energy} is then estimated by summing $N$ idle-subtracted power samples $P_i$ multiplied by the time interval of 0.01 s.
+Any negative samples from measurement noise are clamped to zero to avoid non-physical contributions to the energy total.